New Caledonia escapees in Australia: Cultural depictions

 Alfred Dampier's play Voices of the Night (1886) includes a communard in Sydney who falls in love with a local girl.
 Fergus Hume's 1888 novel Madame Midas follows two New Caledonian escapees who join Australian society after passing themselves off as shipwrecked sailors.
-Published that same year, Henry Pettitt's melodrama Hands Across the Sea concerns a farmer who is transported to New Caledonia for a murder he did not commit.
+Published that same year, Henry Pettitt's melodrama Hands Across the Sea tells a story of a farmer who is transported to New Caledonia for a murder he did not commit.
 He escapes in an open boat before being rescued by a man-of-war and taken to Sydney.
 It was adapted into a 1912 Australian film of the same name, directed by Gaston Mervale and starring Louise Lovely.

-Algerian author Anouar Benmalek's 2000 novel The Child of an Ancient People describes the escape of a French communard and Arab prince aboard a vessel carrying an orphan Tasmanian Aboriginal.
-From North Queensland, they travel to Victoria in search of the orphan's kinsfolk.
+Algerian author Anouar Benmalek's 2000 novel The Child of an Ancient People describes the escape of a French communard and An Arab prince aboard a vessel carrying an orphan Tasmanian Aboriginal.
+From North Queensland, they travel to Victoria in search of the orphan's relatives.